natebragg/ratl/README.md

 duplicate constraint.
 Non-negativity constraints are added by splitting variables that can range negatively in two in every constraint.

+## Analysis

+When run on the sample programs in `examples/ratl`, here are the resulting bounds predicted:

+    examples/ratl/all.ratl
+    all: 5.5*n + 4.0
+    main: 5.5*n + 7.0

+    examples/ratl/any.ratl
+    any: 5.5*n + 4.0
+    main: 5.5*n + 7.0

+    examples/ratl/id.ratl
+    id_list: 1.0
+    id_nat: 1.0
+    main: 8.0

+    examples/ratl/last.ratl
+    last: 4.0*n
+    main: 4.0*n + 3.0

+    examples/ratl/length.ratl
+    length: 9.0*n + 5.0
+    main: 9.0*n + 8.0

+    examples/ratl/loop.ratl
+    Analysis was infeasible

+    examples/ratl/sum.ratl
+    sum: 5.0*n + 4.0
+    main: 5.0*n + 7.0

+Most of these seem plausible.  `all` and `any` are virtually the same program, and their bounds are identical.
+As expected, `id` is constant time.
+The program `loop` does not terminate, so Ratl is unsurprisingly unable to produce an upper bound.
+The only surprise to my eyes is `length`, which by inspection seems like it should be cheaper.

 ## Prior Work

 Ratl is based on the ideas behind the Raml project from Jan Hoffmann, et. all.